DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_expand.md - expands gantt to the full screen mode
 - api/gantt_findcycles.md - returns all dependency loops in the chart
 - api/gantt_focus.md - sets focus on the gantt
-- api/gantt_getcalendar.md -
+- api/gantt_getcalendar.md - gets the global calendar of tasks
-- api/gantt_getcalendars.md -
+- api/gantt_getcalendars.md - gets all the calendars added into Gantt
 - api/gantt_getchildren.md - returns the 1st-level child tasks of the specified parent branch
 - api/gantt_getclosestworktime.md - returns the closest working time
 - api/gantt_getglobaltaskindex.md - get the index of a task in the tree